 “How would you rate your overall experience today?”

-There are many opinions about the scales to use to measure customer satisfaction, all which are fiercely held.
-I prefer a 0 to 10 numeric scale with six offset labels for collecting feedback on satisfaction.
+There are many opinions about the scales to use to measure overall satisfaction, all which are fiercely held.
+I prefer a 0-to-10 numeric scale with six offset labels for collecting feedback on satisfaction.
 The offset labels reduce text and numeric bias, while the extreme positive point (labeled ‘Outstanding’) is set apart to reduce the positive skew associated with scales that use 9 or more points.
 Here’s an example:

 iperceptions research has shown that this scale produces results with closer to normal distribution than scales using 9 to 11 points with end-point labels and scales that use direct 1-to-1 labels.
 Given that one of the main assumptions of most statistical analysis is normal distribution of data, statistical results from using this scale produce more reliable and reproducible results.

-To learn more about Customer Satisfaction and for a use case that leverages this metric, read our blog - CX Metrics Series: Customer Satisfaction.
+To learn more about Overall Satisfaction and for a use case that leverages this metric, read our blog - CX Metrics Series: Overall Satisfaction.

 Net Promoter Score (NPS®) provides a read on how your customers feel about your company.
 It is a customer loyalty metric developed by Fred Reichheld, Bain & Company that was introduced by Reichheld in his 2003 Harvard Business Review article "One Number You Need to Grow".